elliemcdaniel/esriGeoJSON/README.md

-# helloesri
+# esri GeoJSON

-This is a repository for helloesri.js
+This is a repository for esri GeoJSON